dmehrotra/od.dod.do/dod-frontend/analysis-tool-v1/README.md

   - [ ] this should be elsewhere on hover of the paneNodes, maybe below the tabs, somewhere indescrete but visible
 - [ ] help page explaining the features
 - [ ] soltuion needed for tabs growing to large... -.-
+- [ ] i love the little numbers in the paneNodes and want to highlight them/their function better
+- [ ] fix function not yet working but postponing to later
+- [ ] should we do somthing on the server about duplicate subnodes (same name, different type)?